kenkenen/stelligent-u/01-cloudformation/README.md

 that parameter.
 Modify the first Stack's template so that it utilizes this Parameter Store parameter value as the IAM User's name.
 Update the first stack.
 Finally, tear it down.

+> Created a parameter and was able to update the stack with the new user name pulled from the parameter.
+I had to use
+> --parameters with the create-stack command to pull the newly created SSM parameter into the template.
+Tear down of
+> the stack failed initially because the user could not be deleted with the policy assigned.
+Simply running it again
+> deleted it successfully.

 ## Lesson 1.3: Portability & Staying DRY